pauljickling/notes/databases/sql/sql.md

 You can set multiple fields, and use commas after the values to separate them (the set keyword should only be used once, its like combining multiple variable assignment in a single line).

 Use DELETE to remove all the field values for a record.
 The syntax is identical to UPDATE.

+## Managing Database Transactions

+A *transaction* is a unit of work performed on a database.
+In SQL these are accomplished via the INSERT, UPDATE, and DELETE operations.
+A transaction could be one of these operations, or it could be several of them strung together, however if one fails the entire unit fails.

+SQL databases feature *transaction control* operations.
+These are COMMIT, ROLLBACK, and SAVEPOINT.
+Most flavors of SQL use auto-commits by default, so to use these operations you need to run the following:

+`SET IMPLICIT_TRANSACTIONS ON;`

+Anyone familiar with git should be familiar with the COMMIT and ROLLBACK operations.
+COMMIT is used to store changes made to the database that until they are committed, have only been changed in a temporary buffer.
+ROLLBACK undoes any changes to the previous commit.

+A savepoint is used to create an intermediary save point before a commit.
+The syntax is:

+`SAVEPOINT {savepoint name}`

+Note that a savepoint name needs to be unique.
+Once this is created you can rollback to that savepoint:

+`ROLLBACK TO {savepoint name}`

+To remove a savepoint use the following command:

+`RELEASE SAVEPOINT {savepoint name}`

+You can also control the read/write systems of your transaction control system.

+`SET TRANSACTION READ WRITE;`

+`SET TRANSACTION READ ONLY;`